-- Supervisor sends a letter of acceptance to Taryn-Lee Safers (Taryn-Lee.Safers@uct.ac.za) at the Faculty of Health Sciences Postgraduate Office
+- The department sends a letter of acceptance to Taryn-Lee Safers (Taryn-Lee.Safers@uct.ac.za) at the Faculty of Health Sciences Postgraduate Office

-- Candidate completes the UCT online application process at http://www.uct.ac.za/apply/applications/forms/
+- The candidate completes the UCT online application process at http://www.uct.ac.za/apply/applications/forms/

-- Candidate liaises with the Faculty of Health Sciences Postgraduate Office to complete registration procedures (including accepting the offer letter and completing registration forms)
+- The candidate liaises with the Faculty of Health Sciences Postgraduate Office to complete registration procedures (including accepting the offer letter and completing registration forms)